Denali State Park: Wildlife

 The flora and fauna in the park comprise a very diverse habitat.
-The plants and animals are part of the ecosystem in the area and should be respected by visitors to the park.

-Animals visitors may see include black and grizzly bears, beavers, moose, and smaller ground mammals.
-Certain seasons attract insects, like mosquitos, so visitors should be prepared.
+Visitors may see animals including black and grizzly bears, beavers, moose, and smaller ground mammals.
+Certain seasons attract insects such as mosquitos, so visitors should be prepared.
 Many unique bird species exist in the park, including certain water birds.
-For example, loons, ospreys, and trumpeter swans are attracted to the park's many lakes and streams.
+Loons, ospreys, and trumpeter swans are attracted to the park's many lakes and streams.
 Fishing the clear streams also provides the opportunity to see many different types of fish; for example, these streams spawn all five species of Pacific salmon.

 The tundra is also home to many unique plant species which can survive the winter and summer without dying, and along waterways, many different trees and plants can be found.